Rik Mayall: 1990s

+Mayall starred alongside Phoebe Cates in 1991's Drop Dead Fred as the eponymous character, a troublesome imaginary friend who reappears from a woman's childhood.
+The movie was a modest commercial success, but received negative reviews upon release, though it has since gone on to become a cult classic.
+He'd also star alongside Crispin Glover and Tatum O'Neal in the 1991 film Little Noises in a supporting role, filmed in Hoboken, New Jersey, during Mayall's temporary stay in the United States amid production of Drop Dead Fred.

 In 1991, Edmondson and Mayall co-starred in the West End production of Beckett's Waiting for Godot at the Queen's Theatre, with Mayall playing Vladimir, Edmondson as Estragon and Christopher Ryan as Lucky.
 Here they came up with the idea for Bottom, which they said was a cruder cousin to Waiting for Godot.
 Bottom was commissioned by the BBC and three series were shown between 1991 and 1995.
 Mayall appeared in Bottom as Richard 'Richie' Richard alongside Edmondson's Eddie Elizabeth Hitler.
 The series featured slapstick violence taken to new extremes, and gained a strong cult following.
+In the early 1990s, Mayall starred in humorous adverts for Nintendo games and consoles.
+With money from the ads, he bought his house in London which he called "Nintendo Towers".

 In 1993, following the second series, Mayall and Edmondson decided to take a stage-show version of the series on a national tour, Bottom: Live.
 It was a commercial success, filling large venues.
 Four additional stage shows were embarked upon in 1995, 1997, 2001 and 2003, each meeting with great success.
 The violent nature of these shows saw both Edmondson and Mayall ending up in hospital at various points.
 A film version, Guest House Paradiso was released in 1999.
 A fourth TV series was also written but not commissioned by the BBC.

-Mayall starred alongside Phoebe Cates in Drop Dead Fred (1991) as the eponymous character, a troublesome imaginary friend who reappears from a woman's childhood.
-He also appeared in Carry On Columbus (1992) with other alternative comedians.
-Mayall also provided the voice of the character Froglip, the prince of the goblins, in the 1992 animated film adaption of the 1872 children's tale The Princess and the Goblin by George MacDonald.
+Mayall would provide the voice of the character Froglip, the prince of the goblins, in the 1991 animated film adaption of the 1872 children's tale The Princess and the Goblin by George MacDonald.
 In 1993, he appeared in Rik Mayall Presents, six individual comedy dramas (Micky Love / Briefest Encounter / Dancing Queen / The Big One / Dirty Old Town / Clair de Lune).
 Mayall's performances won him a Best Comedy Performer award at that year's British Comedy Awards, and a second series of three was broadcast in early 1995.
 He provided the voice for Little Sod in Simon Brett's How to Be a Little Sod, written in 1991 and adapted as ten consecutive episodes broadcast by the BBC in 1995.
 In the early 1990s, he auditioned for the roles of Banzai, Zazu, and Timon in The Lion King (1994); he was asked to audition by lyricist Tim Rice but the role of Zazu went to Rowan Atkinson.